 Data Management Platform: A reliable and enterprise-grade converged data management platform that eliminates silos and minimizes data movement, therefore accelerating the insight-to-action cycle.
-The MapR Converged Data Platform includes a web-scale storage platform, scalable NoSQL, and event streaming, and at the same time provides the following features:
+The MapR Data Platform includes a Distributed File and Object Store, scalable NoSQL, and event streaming, and at the same time provides the following features:

 Workflow Management: A scheduler system to manage a large number of Spark jobs as directed acyclic graphs of actions triggered by time and data availability.

 Quick Start Solutions (QSS): A set of purpose-built solutions that allows you to jumpstart your most valuable and critical use cases for Spark.

 Notebook*: An intuitive web-based notebook that data analysts and scientists can use to perform interactive analytics and visualization.